Rishi Sunak and Liz Truss clash over plans for illegal migration

 Mr Sunak made a similar pledge on Rwanda, saying that “no option should be off the table” to ensure it succeeds.

-It is despite officials from the east African nation’s government confirming this week it had received the entire initial payment for the agreement signed in April and that the funds are already “committed”, with some money spent on preparations for arrivals.
+It is despite officials from the east African nation’s government confirming this week it had received the entire initial payment for the agreement signed in April and that the funds are already “committed”.

 The first deportation flight was grounded in June after a series of legal challenges, and another attempt is yet to be scheduled.

-But both candidates’ plans have already faced, with Oxfam labelling as “cruel” any plan to link UK aid payments to countries’ co-operation with immigration removals.
+But both candidates’ plans have faced criticism, with Oxfam labelling as “cruel” any plan to link UK aid payments to countries’ co-operation with immigration removals.

 “If anything, this shows that the heat of campaigning leads to bad policy,” said Sam Nadel, Oxfam’s head of government relations.